 During initial assessments, if it is determined that structural issues exist, or structural changes are required for the design vision to be realized, a civil engineer or engineering technologist will be called in to review the existing, and proposed structure.
 Structural changes can add an additional layer of cost for an engineer’s assessment, recommendations, and drawings, if necessary.
 Always build a contingency fund into your budget to cover possible structural changes required as well as other things that arise during the course of construction.

 Some other things that you might find in the budget and may not have considered:

 - Site protection – protecting existing features of the home that will not be part of the renovation.

 - Post-construction clean – construction is messy, and though trades clean up after themselves, there will always be dust hiding in the corners that need professional cleaning.

 - Additional safety ideas for your home.

 - Ideas we may propose to make your home more energy-efficient.

-We know this information is a lot to take in and we are here to help.
+We know this information on renovation costs is a lot to take in and we are here to help.
 When you’re ready, let’s talk.
 The coffee is always on.

-If this blog was interesting to you, you should check out these blogs:
+If this blog interested you, you should check out these blogs: